 Classification and Regression Tree

-The CART [48] is a tree decision algorithm that split data into mutually exclusive subgroups based on recursive binary partitioning procedure.
-It develops the relationship between the target variables (the crack width after self-healing of ECC) and the independent variables (the input features of FA, SF, LP and crack width before self-healing of ECC) to create decision rules to form subgroups as branches and leaves in the Figure 6 that illustrates the schematic diagram of a decision tree.
+The CART [48] is a tree decision algorithm that split data into mutually exclusive subgroups based on a recursive binary partitioning procedure.
+It develops the relationship between the target variables (the crack width after self-healing of ECC) and the independent variables (the input features of FA, SF, LP and crack width before self-healing of ECC).
+Thus, decision rules are created to form subgroups as branches and leaves.
+Figure 6 illustrates the schematic diagram of a decision tree.
 The process of CART starts from the root node which contains the entire data set to construct two sub-nodes representing two categories.
 Then this recursion process is applied to each sub-node until all divided sub-nodes are leaf nodes.
 The CART tree can be either a classification tree [49] or regression tree [50] depending on the type of target and independent variables which may be categorical or numerical.

 The key idea of constructing a CRAT tree is achieved by selecting a variable at each node that best splits the empirical data.
-To locate splits, Gini index is used to measure the impurity of the two child nodes which contains subsets of data are as homogeneous as possible with respect to the target variable.
+To locate splits, Gini index was used to measure the impurity of the two child nodes containing subsets of data that were as homogeneous as possible with respect to the target variable.